DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 - multiple user services for the one account are supported
 - double-click on the abb icon, not the skin to load the abb portal
 - double click the ID: Name XXXX field to re-enter the options
+- old skins will not work with the new scripts and should be manually deleted
+- the HD and jayden scripts have been updated for the new scripts and if you use those, anything you enter for the skin options will be ignored (but must be entered to complete setup) These scripts need to be manually installed if you use them as they are depreciated and removed from the rmskin installation file.

 0.71 Sunday 14th April 2019 Remove debug and restore refresh token to 1/2 cookie life.